Communication and digital divides

 The report warns that issues such as letters arriving after appointments and not being kept updated about waiting times can be frustrating, but can also risk some patients not receiving the treatment they need on time.
 Poor admin also affects NHS staff who may bear the brunt of people’s frustration when patients have been given incorrect information or none at all.
 The research shows that poor admin drives a perception of NHS waste.

-We will reach out to our diverse communities across Dorset to find out more their experiences of a digital divide.
+We will reach out to our diverse communities across Dorset to find out more about their experiences of a digital divide.

 Urgent and Emergency Care pathways